-Dark, dreary and cold in Europe and North America, February often feels like a long drag before spring arrives.
+Dark and cold in much of Europe and North America, February can feel like a drag before spring arrives.
 Yet it’s a fantastic time to travel.
-Warm, balmy weather and riotous carnivals beckon below the equator, while chillier climes should be embraced for snow-fuelled activities and unique wildlife watching opportunities.
+Below the equator there's balmy weather and riotous carnivals.
+In chillier climes, snow-fuelled activities and unique wildlife watching opportunities present themselves.
 Here are our tips on the best places to visit in February.

 Track wolves in Yellowstone National Park, USA

 America’s first national park is arguably one of the best places in the world to see these elusive beasts.
 During the summer the park is choked with hordes of would-be Attenboroughs, yet in the winter you’ll have the place more or less to yourself.
 Yellowstone is stunning in February, transformed into a frosted world of snow-blanketed valleys, frozen creeks and bubbling geysers.
-Plus, this is an ideal month for wolf tracking; packs move at lower elevations, drawn down to hunt shuffling herds of elk, and the wolves are more visible, their lean, dark bodies clearly silhouetted against the pristine white snow.
+It's also the ideal month for wolf tracking, which makes Yellowstone one of the best places to visit in February.
+At this time of year wolf packs move at lower elevations, drawn down to hunt shuffling herds of elk.
+The wolves are more also visible, their lean, dark bodies clearly silhouetted against the pristine white snow.

-Near-deserted beaches, untouched reefs and remnants of an intriguing past increasingly lure visitors to the Andaman Islands, a remote tropical outpost cast 1000km off India’s east coast.
-This is paradise for scuba divers and in February things couldn’t get much more perfect – blue skies, balmy weather and crystal clear waters can be enjoyed before the summer’s heavy rains and cyclones threaten.
+Near-deserted beaches, untouched reefs and remnants of an intriguing past increasingly lure visitors to the Andaman Islands.
+The remote tropical outpost is cast 1000km off India’s east coast.
+It's paradise for scuba divers, especially in February.
+Picture blue skies, balmy weather and crystal clear waters ready to be enjoyed before the summer’s heavy rains and cyclones.
 These reefs boast some of the world’s most abundant marine life; rainbow-coloured corals flourish while iridescent fish, manta rays, loggerhead turtles and reef sharks fill the waters.